 St. Gerald Athletic Committee sponsors sports activities for the youth of the parish including boys & girls soccer, girls volleyball, boys & girls basketball, and baseball.
 The principles of a Catholic, faith-based sports program are: placing faith and family first, contributing to the mission of Christ in the world, and actively engaging in the Catholic faith community.

-The St. Gerald Bridge Groups meets the second Sunday of the month, September through May, in the multi-purpose room at 96th & Q. Open to all singles and couples in the Omaha community.
+The St. Gerald Bridge Group meets the second Sunday of the month, September through May at 96th & Q. Open to all singles and couples in the Omaha community.

-Meets the 2nd and 4th Mondays of the month in the Church Family Room/Library from 6:30 -10:00 p.m.
+Knitting and Crocheting meets the 2nd and 4th Mondays of the month at 96th and Q in the Family Room/Library from 6:30 -10:00 p.m.
 Work on your own project or join in ongoing service projects: baby afghans for OneWorld Community Health; hats, scarves and mittens for the homeless and elementary school children in low income areas; dish cloths for the annual church bake sale.
 Looms and yarn are available to make hats and scarves.
 Don't knit or crochet?
 Join us and we will teach you.

-Meets at 6 p.m. on the third Monday of the month for personal or service oriented projects.
+Quilting and Sewing meets at 6 p.m. on the third Monday of the month in the Fellowship Hall at 96th.
+You may bring and work on personal sewing or service oriented projects such as lap quilts, walker totes or baby bibs.
 Special workshops and all day sew-ins are scheduled throughout the year.

-Meets at 7 p.m. the last Thursday of the month except December at the Ralston Baright Library to discuss current or classic fiction, non-fiction.
-This group is currently full but with enough interest will help get a new group started.
+The Page Turners Book Club meets at 7 p.m. the last Thursday each month (except December) at the Ralston Baright Library to discuss current or classic fiction and non-fiction.

 Burying the dead is a Corporal Work of Mercy.
 Ushers greet and help seat mourners who attend funerals at St. Gerald.
 This important service to bereaved families presents an excellent opportunity for retired parishioners to serve the parish family.